 Does Kybella really work?
 Is it permanent?

 Yes.
-Kybella is a permanent procedure and was approved by the U.S. Food and Drug Administration (FDA) in 2015.
-There is a huge patient satisfaction rated associated with Kybella injections.
-The number of treatment sessions depends on the amount of submental fat in the area.
-Since most patients prefer not to have invasive plastic surgery, the rise of non-invasive cosmetic treatments, which as Botox, Juvederm, Restylane, Microneedling, laser hair removal, Thermage FLX, and Coolsculpting, continues to increase each year.
-With the rise of social media, zoom, and instagram, patents want to look their best, both in person and in “selfies”.
-This is just one more reason why Kybella injections have become even more popular.
+Kybella is a permanent procedure approved by the U.S. Food and Drug Administration (FDA) in 2015.
+There is a huge patient satisfaction rate associated with Kybella injections.
+The number of treatment sessions depends on the area’s submental fat.
+Since most patients prefer not to have invasive plastic surgery, the rise of non-invasive cosmetic treatments, such as Botox, Juvederm, Restylane, Microneedling, laser hair removal, Thermage FLX, and Coolsculpting, continues to increase yearly.
+With the continued use of social media, Zoom, and Instagram, parents want to look their best in person and “selfies.”
+This is one more reason why Kybella injections have become even more popular.

 Who is a good candidate for Kybella injections?

-An in person consultation is necessary to evaluate the area of the jowls, neck, and submental fat.
-It is important to differentiate this submental fat from genetic fat or weight-related fat.
-Age, skin turgor, elasticity, weight, and sagging, are all important parameters to be evaluated and reviewed before Kybella injections.
-Additional medical information will be reviewed with Dr. Green during your consultation and can be researched in my kybella.
+An in-person consultation is necessary to evaluate the area of the jowls, neck, and submental fat.
+It is important to differentiate this submental fat from genetic or weight-related fat.
+Age, skin turgor, elasticity, weight, and sagging are all important parameters to be evaluated and reviewed before Kybella injections.
+Additional medical information will be reviewed with Dr. Green during your consultation and can be researched in my Kybella.

 Why choose Dr. Green for your Kybella treatment?

-It is best to consult with a board certified cosmetic dermatologist, like Dr. Michele Green, who is a specialist in cosmetic injections, like Kybella injections.
-Dr. Green was one of the first NYC physicians to provide Kybella injections, in her Upper East side New York office, for the permanent treatment of fat cells and the double chin.
+It is best to consult with a board-certified cosmetic dermatologist, like Dr. Michele Green, who specializes in cosmetic injections like Kybella injections.
+Dr. Green was one of the first NYC physicians to provide Kybella injections in her Upper East Side New York office to treat fat cells and the double chin permanently.
 Dr. Green will determine if you are a good candidate for Kybella and provide the best permanent fat reduction from Kybella injections.
-She will review the proper skincare, other laser and injectable treatments, and devise a unique treatment plan for you.
+She will review the proper skin care and other laser and injectable treatments and devise a unique treatment plan for you.

 Kybella, 1 treatment, 1 month post treatment